 I actually much prefer the down-to-earth feel of the shopping malls in this area to the glittery, pretentious offerings in Central Bangkok.

-Phil - Samut Prakarn now has its first swanky shopping mall.
-The JAS Urban Mall on Sinakarin opened for business at the end of 2016 and has all the usual suspects (Burger King, Swensens, Boots, Starbucks, TOPS, Pizza Company, Dominos, etc) and a movie theatre and fitness centre.
-Initially I was excited to see a new modern shopping centre open up just a stone's throw from where I live, but I worry that the developers have made a grave error of judgement.
-The place is just empty most of the time and I'm wondering already how some of the businesses are going to survive.
-The Samut Prakarn area is about as 'working class Thai' as it gets.
-People aren't going to be queuing up for 170 baht cheese and tomato sandwiches at Au Bon Pain and there certainly aren't enough well-heeled farangs in the area to sustain it.
+The JAS Urban Mall on Sinakarin Road opened for business at the end of 2016 and had all the usual suspects (Burger King, Swensens, Boots, Starbucks, TOPS, Pizza Company, Dominos, etc) and a movie theatre and fitness centre.
+Initially I was excited to see a new modern shopping centre open up just a stone's throw from where I live, but I worried that the developers had made a grave error of judgement.
+The place is depressingly quiet most of the time and a number of businesses have already gone to the wall since it opened.

 How is mobile / internet coverage?